aws-controllers-k8s/community/docs/content/docs/community/how-it-works.md

 AWS.
 After communicating with the S3 API, the ACK service controller then calls the Kubernetes API server to update `(7)` the CR's [`Status`][spec-status] with information it received from S3.

+## Drift Detection and Remediation

+There are times where a resource that an ACK service controller is managing is modified outside of ACK, e.g. through the AWS CLI or the console.
+Every 10 hours, an ACK service controller will look for any drift and attempt to remediate.
+As part of the remediation, an ACK service controller will reconfigure the managed resource based on the `Spec`.

 [api-kind]: https://kubernetes.io/docs/reference/using-api/api-concepts/#standard-api-terminology
 [authz]: ../../user-docs/authorization/